The Twelve Basic Yoga Poses

 4. Fish (Matsyasana)

-To counteract the stretch of the neck and spine in the Shoulderstand and Plough pose, the Fish pose now arches them back while expanding the chest and allowing an influx of fresh oxygen into the body.
+To counteract the stretch of the neck and spine in the Shoulderstand and Plough pose, the Fish pose now arches them back while expanding the chest and allowing an influx of fresh oxygen to enter the body.
 This posture should be practiced directly after the Shoulderstand series in order to reap its full benefits and correct the body’s alignment.

 5. Seated Forward bend (Paschimothanasana)